What is Pelvic Health?

-We specialize in rehabilitation and treatment of a variety of pelvic concerns and symptoms, especially pre and postnatal care.
+We specialize in rehabilitation and treatment of a variety of pelvic concerns and symptoms, as well as pre and postnatal care.

 Pelvic Health concerns can be quite varied and most commonly include:

 - Sexual dysfunction and/or painful intercourse

 Our pelvic health team works with you to build healthy habits, prevent future symptoms, and address unhelpful beliefs about your body.